Yordan Alvarez Player Props: Astros vs. Angels

 Yordan Alvarez At The Plate

-- Among qualified batters, he ranks 45th in batting average, while his on-base percentage ranks 14th and he is fourth in slugging.
+- Among the qualified hitters, he ranks 53rd in batting average, while his on-base percentage ranks 14th and he is fifth in slugging.

-- Alvarez has had at least one RBI in 49.0% of his games this season (24 of 49), with two or more RBI 14 times (28.6%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 24 games this season (48.0%), Alvarez has picked up an RBI, and in 14 of those games (28.0%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.